syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 You can display the complex type property values in picker editor by using the [GetSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider~GetSource.html) override method of SourceProvider class, which is used to get source list as complex property values for picker editor and set it to `SourceProvider` property of SfDataForm.
 You need to use `AutoGeneratingDataFormItem `event to set [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormPickerItem~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormPickerItem~ValueMemberPath.html) property value DataFormPickerItem for complex type property.

+N> Class cannot be directly set as data type for picker editor in this complex type scenario.

 {% tabs %}
 {% highlight c# %}
 dataForm.SourceProvider = new SourceProviderExt();